 I have shown on the plan the existence of nearly fifty thousand acres of first-class land, and nearly seventy thousand acres of medium land; making a total of about one hundred and twenty thousand acres of land suitable for settlement, the whole of which could be opened up with one main line of road, and a branch line or two of a few miles long.
 It will be a matter for consideration, what kind of road would be most suitable for the purpose of opening up the large extent of land mentioned above; the kind required being that which will combine cheapness of construction with the greatest facility of conveying all kinds of timber and produce: and I believe those two important considerations would be united in a well-constructed tramway.
 I think a good tramway could be constructed for half what a macadamized road would cost, and the latter would not answer the purposes of the former.
-What is wanted in this case is a road on which all the produce of the land could be broint of shipment, such as large logs for saw-mills, piles, telegraph poles, railway sleepers, logs used in ship building, lime, freestone, &c., &c., besides split and sawn timber.
+What is wanted in this case is a road on which all the produce of the land could be brought to the point of shipment, such as large logs for saw-mills, piles, telegraph poles, railway sleepers, logs used in ship building, lime, freestone, &c., &c., besides split and sawn timber.
 Then there would be also all the farm produce, which would pay the interest on the capital expended on constructing the road, for by the time a tramway was open for traffic there would be an immense quantity of grain and other farm produce to bring to market.
-There would also be a great income from the timber, for the timber merchants in Launceston tell me they cannot get half enough to supply the demand; and ane affirmed that, if a tramway were made into the fine forest about Piper's River, he could find a market for all the timber a hundred men could split.
-The timber between Piper's River would go for freight, for that is what the carters get for bringing split stuff from Piper's River to Launceston, a distance of about twelve or fourteen miles.
-If it is considered necessary to have a tramway surveyed through the different streams on the proposed route.
-If a good line of r
+There would also be a great income from the timber, for the timber merchants in Launceston tell me they cannot get half enough to supply the demand; and one affirmed that, if a tramway were made into the fine forest about Piper's River, he could find a market for all the timber a hundred men could split.
+The timber between Piper's River, he could find a market for all the timber would split and the country between Dorchester and Maurice, it is to market.
+Half they also give the timber would go for freight, for that is what the carters get for bringing split stuff from Piper's River to Launceston, a distance